Chainsaw Man: Plot

-Part 1: Public Safety Arc

-Denji, a teenager living in poverty, works as a Devil Hunter to pay off his deceased father's debt to the yakuza, and is aided by Pochita, his canine companion and the Chainsaw Devil.
-After the yakuza betray and nearly kill Denji in a deal with the Zombie Devil, Pochita merges with Denji, reviving him as a hybrid on the condition that he live a humble, ordinary life.
-By pulling on a cord in his chest, Denji transforms into Chainsaw Man and kills the yakuza and the Zombie Devil.
+Denji is a teenager living in poverty who works as a Devil Hunter to pay off his deceased father's debt to the yakuza.
+He is aided by Pochita, his canine companion and the Chainsaw Devil.
+After the yakuza betray and kill Denji in a deal with the Zombie Devil, Pochita merges with Denji, reviving him as a hybrid on the condition that he live a humble, ordinary life.
+By pulling a cord in his chest, Denji transforms into Chainsaw Man and kills the yakuza and the Zombie Devil.

-Subsequently, Denji is recruited by the government-run Public Safety Division, a unit of professional Devil Hunters led by Makima, who then assigns him to hunt the Gun Devil.
+Denji is subsequently recruited by the government-run Public Safety Division, a unit of professional Devil Hunters led by Makima, who assigns him to hunt the Gun Devil.
 Denji is partnered with Aki Hayakawa, an experienced Devil Hunter, and Power, a Fiend created from the Blood Devil.
-Under the supervision of veteran Hunter Kishibe, the three train together and defeat multiple adversaries, including Devils, the yakuza, and assassins from foreign nations, all seeking Denji's power.

 Makima is later revealed to be the Control Devil, whose true goal is to dominate Pochita, as his ability to consume Devils allows him to erase the fears and concepts they embody from existence.
-The Gun Devil, whose body has been divided among various governments for use as a superweapon is deployed by the United States to eliminate Makima.
-She defeats it and forces it to possess Aki as the Gun Fiend; Denji is forced to kill him in self-defense.
+The Gun Devil is deployed by the United States to eliminate Makima, but she defeats it and forces it to possess Aki as the Gun Fiend; Denji is forced to kill him in self-defense.
 Makima also later kills Power in front of Denji, rendering him catatonic and forcing Pochita to take over his body.

-Kishibe organizes a raid to rescue Denji alongside cowardly Public Safety operative Kobeni Higashiyama.
-With their help and the last of Power's blood, Denji kills Makima.
-In the aftermath, Kishibe entrusts Denji with the care of Nayuta, a young girl who is the reincarnation of the Control Devil.
-In a dream, Pochita thanks Denji for showing him his dreams, and encourages him to live his life to the fullest.
-Denji enrolls in high school and continues to hunt Devils independently as a vigilante.
+Denji eventually manages to kill Makima and, in the aftermath, is entrusted with the care of Nayuta, a young girl who is the reincarnation of the Control Devil.